Pinus cembra aka Arolla Pine

 Arolla Pine, Arolla Pinetree, Swiss Stone Pine

-How to care for Arolla Pine
+How difficult is it to take care of Arolla Pine

 Arolla Pine requires a bit more attention and knowledge to thrive, making it a suitable plant for those with some gardening experience.